bacula-web/bacula-web/website/blog/news/2025-08-09-default-git-branch.md

 ## Project update

 Please note that as of today, the default git branch of [Bacula-Web main git repository](https://github.com/bacula-web/bacula-web) as been updated from master to 9.x.

-This has been done for preparation to next 10.x major release.
+This has been done for preparation for the next 10.x major release.

-Shall you have any question or feedback, you can reach me [here](https://github.com/bacula-web/bacula-web/discussions)
+Should you have any questions or feedback, you can reach me [here](https://github.com/bacula-web/bacula-web/discussions)

 Best regards